 How Hearing Loss Affects Relationships

 Humans are naturally social creatures.
 We use the power of words to enrich and enliven our connections with one another through storytelling, jokes and words of encouragement.

 As one of our five primary senses, hearing plays a critical role in nurturing these connections.
 Hearing loss often happens gradually, and many common hearing loss symptoms—such as difficulty discerning speech or understanding others amid background noise—can slowly chip away at an individual’s social life and mental well-being.
 Hearing loss has also been shown to increase the risk of depression and anxiety, as well as negatively impact memory and concentration.

-When someone is dealing with hearing loss, the affects aren’t just contained to the individual.
+When someone is dealing with hearing loss, the effects aren’t just contained to the individual.
 Studies show that untreated hearing loss negatively impacts people close to us and our relationships with them.
 These relationships may include significant others, children, grandchildren, friends and co-workers.

 The impact of hearing loss on family members is often greater than that of the person experiencing it, with the effects of hearing loss on the spouse often being the greatest.
 Spouses report more anxiety, stress, frustration and fatigue.
 And studies have shown that living with a spouse with hearing loss is associated with poorer psychological and social well-being.

 Hearing loss gradually weakens relationships in many ways:

 - The person may miss parts of the conversation, leading to frustration on both parties